So, it's about time you got a real photograph made of yourself or family. Great! Some suggestions below will help you prepare.

 Clothing choices: Ill-fitting clothing on adults can ruin an otherwise beautiful photograph.
 Think about the fact that well fitting clothing can minimize any perceived 'problem areas'.
 Things to consider: Suit jackets and shirts that close comfortably without large gaps or pulling; sleeve lengths that are long enough; pant or dress lengths that are appropriate for the type of session.

 Co-ordinate clothing.
 All 5 of you don't have to have the same sweater or white shirts and jeans!
 Pick a single color that looks best on you and build around it with colors in the same tonal range.

 Grooming: A little makeup goes a long way!
+I highly recommend a professional hair stylist and makeup professional to give you professional results.
+Some makeup can cause highlight blowout.
+Smaller eyes should have a discrete application of liner.
 If guys need a shave make sure there is enough time for any redness and irritation to dissipate.
 Don't forget your nails, and sox/shoe choices!
 Boat shoes are always great, flip flops maybe for the beach.
 Sneakers are good for sports photos.
 Heels for more formal portraits.

 For Outdoor Sessions: Dress according to the surroundings we've talked about: For outdoor sessions, mimicking Mother nature, just a little more muted.
 Solid colors (no striped or big logos!)
 Fall: Long pants and sleeves for cooler temps.
 Reds, greens, light oranges and yellows.
 Summer and beach sessions: Short sleeves might be ok but longer sleeves are best; choose a light fabric.
 Blues, tans, greens.
 Think about where the session will take place and what we can expect to see there.
 Please!
 No short shorts unless we've discussed before!
 Let's talk about it if you have any questions!